bradleymconrad/OCECgo/docs/algorithmdetails.rst

   2. Cubic interpolation of the convex hull vertices is performed to obtain the NDIR correction at all instances in time.

-MatLab Code
+MATLAB Code
 -----------

-Shown below is example MatLab code to compute the NDIR baseline of the time-series :code:`x` using the convex hull technique.
+Shown below is example MATLAB code to compute the NDIR baseline of the time-series :code:`x` using the convex hull technique.

 .. code-block:: matlab